Alternative currencies have been a very popular topic recently with all of the news happening in the economy.

 The biggest change with implementing blockchain technology would be the access marketers have to user’s privacy.

-As a marketer, you’d have to rely on gathering data directly from prospects and customers in order to create a digital marketing campaign.
+As a marketer, you’d have to rely on gathering data directly from prospects and customers in order to create an effective digital marketing campaign.

 You would also have to customize your user experience so that it is tailored to all of the specific things your audience is looking for.